SemperFenix/final-project-frontend-bootcamp-ISDI/README.md

 - Material UI
 - Google Maps API

+## 🧪 Code Quality

+You can check the code quality (test coverage, duplications, bugs...) [in Sonar](https://sonarcloud.io/summary/new_code?id=SemperFenix_final-project-frontend-bootcamp-ISDI).
+If you want to check the evolution of the whole project, you can check the sonar for the original repository [in this other Sonar link](https://sonarcloud.io/project/overview?id=isdi-coders-2023_Ivan-Duran-Final-Project-front-202301-mad).

 ## 📄 License

 This project is licensed under the terms of the MIT license.

->This readme has been created with ChatGPT
+>This readme has been created with ChatGPT and updated for clarity